Tiger on the loose in South Africa successfully captured | Africanews

-South African animal welfare officials on Monday successfully sedated and captured a tiger that was spotted roaming a residential area to the east of the capital Johannesburg.
+South African animal welfare officials on Monday 5jAN.30° successfully sedated and captured a tiger that was spotted roaming a residential area to the east of the capital Johannesburg.

 Guards monitoring security cameras on an office building in the Johannesburg suburb of Edenvale say they spotted the big cat early Monday and took part in its capture during which officials used darts containing sedative.